Regularization in Deep Learning with Python Code

 This will result in a much simpler linear network and slight underfitting of the training data.

 Such a large value of the regularization coefficient is not that useful.
-We need to optimize the value of regularization coefficient in order to obtain a well-fitted model as shown in the image below.
+We need to optimize the value of the regularization coefficient to obtain a well-fitted model as shown in the image below:

 Appropriate- fitting